tetianafesenko/project_1/starting_with_questions.md

 176400000.000000000000	"United States"

-**Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

-SQL Queries:

-Answer:

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**